microsoft/SEED-Encoder/README.md

+# Less is More: Pre-train a Strong Text Encoder for Dense Retrieval Using a Weak Decoder

 This repository provides the fine-tuning stage on Marco ranking task for [SEED-Encoder](https://arxiv.org/abs/2102.09206) and is based on ANCE (https://github.com/microsoft/ANCE).

 # Requirements and Installation